Where to Find Farmers Markets and Local Harvest in Asheville, N.C.

 An Emphasis on Fresh, Local Products from Area Farms

 Shop at one of these many markets and odds are you'll be shopping alongside chefs from the best Asheville restaurants.
-Eateries like Tupelo Honey Cafe, Lexington Avenue Brewery and The Market Place are only a few of the many places you can savor meals prepared with farm fresh food.
+Eateries like Tupelo Honey Cafe, Sovereign Remedies and The Market Place are only a few of the many places you can savor meals prepared with farm fresh food.

 There are markets that are open year-round.
 The largest of these markets is the Western North Carolina Farmers Market, is open year-round, 7 days a week.
 There are also indoor markets and special holiday markets that are open seasonally.

 Most of Asheville's tailgate markets open for the year in the spring, typically in April or May.
 These early spring markets offer an array of produce, including colorful root vegetables like carrots and radishes, tender lettuces and salad greens, cold-hardy greens like kale and spinach, mushrooms, and spring alliums.
 In addition to produce, pick from a selection of meats, cheese, eggs, bread, and prepared foods, as well as a wide selection of plant starts.

 May 2021 is Wellness Month at Farmers Markets in the Asheville area.
 Wellness activities include kids yoga and community workouts to cooking demos to health screenings and chiropractic evaluations.
 Participating markets include:

 - ASAP Farmers Market: May 22, 9 a.m. to noon

 - Enka-Candler Tailgate Market: May 27, 3-6 p.m.

 - Weaverville Farmers Market: May 19, 2-5 p.m.

 Fall is an especially great time to experience these locals markets.
 During the harvest, tailgates and roadside stands are stocked with edible and decorative gourds, autumn harvest arrangements and wreaths, various vegetables and more than enough jarred and packaged goods.